 After picking up lacrosse late in life, Max Adler flourished as a faceoff specialist at Bentley University.
 He was a two-time USILA All-America selection, three-time All-New England selection and two-time All-Northeast-10 first-team selection.
 In his senior season, Adler finished fourth in Division 2 in faceoff winning percentage (67.9 percent) and third in ground balls per game (9.54).
 His success helped him become the fourth player from Bentley drafted by Major League Lacrosse when he was selected by the Denver Outlaws in the seventh round of the 2017 MLL Collegiate Draft.
 In three games this summer, Adler won 55.4 percent of his faceoffs and scored one goal.

 Members login below

-On this week’s episode of New England Lacrosse Journal’s “Chasing The Goal” podcast, hosts Kyle Devitte and Jack Piatelli were joined by Moses Brown (R.I.) head coach Mike Fraioli.…Read More
+On this week’s episode of New England Lacrosse Journal’s “Chasing The Goal” podcast, hosts Kyle Devitte and Jack Piatelli were joined by University of Hartford head coach Ryan…Read More

 Lars Keil has been involved with lacrosse in many different permutations.
 You may recognize him from social media as the Sidewall Jedi, an identity and…Read More